Police Divisions and Bureaus

 Should you have a question/concern about a juvenile matter please contact him at 201-568-1400 or firstname.lastname@example.org

-The Cresskill Police Department's Patrol Division consists of 15 Police Officers in total.
-There are 5 Sergeants and 12 Patrolman.
+The Cresskill Police Department's Patrol Division consists of several Police Officers with ranks of Sgt. and Patrolman.
 These officers work the department's 12 hour shifts which rotate around the clock (7AM-7PM & 7PM-7AM) including weekends and holidays.

 When you call the police department reporting an emergency, it is one of the officers from patrol who respond to handle your call for help.